Skip to main content

 Concentrations

-Within the master’s programs, students may emphasize, through specialized coursework and internship, in two areas: clinical mental health counseling or school counseling.
+Within the master’s program, students may emphasize, through specialized coursework and field experiences, in one of two areas: clinical mental health counseling or school counseling.
+All master’s degree students complete the requirements to become National Certified Counselors.

 Clinical Mental Health Counseling